Banuba/OEP-desktop-c-api/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-# Sample structure

-- **offscreen_effect_player** - is a wrapper for effect_player.
-It allows you to use your own implementation for offscreen_render_target
-- **offscreen_render_target** - is an implementation option for the offscreen_render_target interface.
-Allows to prepare gl framebuffers and textures for receiving a frame from gpu, receive bytes of the processed frame from the gpu and pass them to the cpu, as well as, if necessary, set the orientation for the received frame.
-This implementation uses GLFW to work with gl context
-- **libraries**
-  - **renderer** - used only to demonstrate how to work with offscreen_effect_player.
-Draws received frames to the specified GLFW window
-  - **utils**
-    - **glfw_utils** - contains helper classes to work with GLFW
-    - **ogl_utils** - contains helper classes to work with Open GL
-    - **utils** - contains common helper classes such as thread_pool
-- **interfaces** - offscreen effect player interfaces
-- **main.cpp** - contains the main function implementation, demonstrating basic pipeline for frame processing to apply effect offscreen

 ## How to change an effect
 1. Open `OEP-desktop-c-api/main.cpp`
 2. On line 80 find: